Changing Question Order

 Just click and hold on the question you need to move, and drag your mouse up or down to reposition the question on the form.
 Release the mouse whenever your question is in the proper position, and the new question order will be set.
+In order for the question to move to the placement of your choice make sure there is a gap between the questions before you release.
 Be sure that no questions are currently open in edit mode or this function will not work.

 Always remember to save your changes by clicking the “Save & Preview” button.

 Depending on what type of information is expected for the answer, you can select from a variety of different question types.
 Some question types work better than others in certain circumstances, and it will make your forms easier to fill out when you use the right question type.

 Below is a list of all the possible question types, and an explanation of how they work and when they should be used:

 The contact information question is actually a block of all the primary data fields for a contact: first and last name, phone number(s), address(es), and email address(es).

 All of these fields connect to the database automatically, so whenever a contact submits the form, Clio Grow will automatically update their contact information with the answers in these fields.